 Investment Education – How can you use it to benefit your property investment?

-The ripple effect is a phrase used to describe the rising wave of house prices outward from a central point of high activity.
+The ripple effect in property is a phrase used to describe the rising wave of house prices outward from a central point of high activity.
 It usually references how changing prices in London spread outwards across the rest of the UK.

-Usually, counties surrounding London are the first to benefit from house price increases, as price growth forces people to the commuter belt, then gradually this ripple effect spreads to the furthermost reaches of the UK.
+Usually, counties surrounding London are the first to benefit from house price increases, as price growth forces people to the commuter belt, then gradually this ripple effect in property spreads to the furthermost reaches of the UK.

-The ripple effect is created from human life cycles, not just economic trends.
+The ripple effect in property is created from human life cycles, not just economic trends.
 Young professionals, needing to be near the capital for job prospects are unable to get on the property ladder so are forced to look to for more affordable locations.
 As well as these starter home buyers, there are those with properties who need more space for their growing family and look elsewhere for space for their buck in the hope of securing some outdoor space.